How to Integrate Facebook Ads into BigQuery: Top 3 Methods

 - Click “New app” and select “Business” as the type to get started.

-- Next, select and include the Marketing API in your application.
+- Next, add the Marketing API to your application.

-- Create an access token next.
-Make sure it has ads_read permission.
+- Create an access token with ads_read permission.

 - The Access Token